Kips Bay, Manhattan: Structures

+New York City's first microapartment tower opened in Kips Bay in 2016.
+Named Carmel Place after its location at the intersection of East 27th Street and Mount Carmel Place, the building contains 55 units ranging in size from 260 to 360 sqft and was constructed using modular units prefabricated at the Brooklyn Navy Yard.
+The project was the winner of a competition sponsored by the New York City Department of Housing Preservation and Development to design, construct and operate a microapartment building on a city-owned site and pilot the use of compact apartments to accommodate smaller households.

 Police and crime

 Kips Bay is patrolled by two precincts of the NYPD.
 The 13th Precinct is located at 230 East 21st Street and serves the part of the neighborhood south of 30th Street, while the 17th Precinct is located at 167 East 51st Street and serves the part of the neighborhood north of 30th Street.
 The 13th and 17th Precincts ranked 57th safest out of 69 patrol areas for per-capita crime in 2010.
 The high per-capita crime rate is attributed to the precincts' high number of property crimes.
 As of 2018, with a non-fatal assault rate of 35 per 100,000 people, Kips Bay and East Midtown's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 180 per 100,000 people is lower than that of the city as a whole.

 The 13th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 80.7% between 1990 and 2018.
 The precinct reported 2 murders, 18 rapes, 152 robberies, 174 felony assaults, 195 burglaries, 1,376 grand larcenies, and 37 grand larcenies auto in 2018.
 The 17th Precinct also has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 80.7% between 1990 and 2018.
 The precinct reported 0 murders, 13 rapes, 63 robberies, 91 felony assaults, 80 burglaries, 748 grand larcenies, and 26 grand larcenies auto in 2018.